Sustainability and Environmental Management BSc

 You'll learn how to tell the difference between green PR and sustainability innovation in enterprises small and large.
 Critical company corporate responsibility strategies, ethics, barriers and opportunities will be covered.
 An essential module for future business managers or concerned consumers.

-Environmental Science for Environmental Management – 20 credits
+Environmental Science for Sustainability – 20 credits

 On completion of this module, you should be able to understand the basics of physical environmental science of the atmosphere, oceans, geosphere and biosphere, and the (typically complex) nature of environmental science issues.